Entropy dimension of measure preserving systems: Introduction

 We mention that we noticed recently that the entropy dimension was first introduced in \cite{Ca}.
-Since we have started our work on the complexity of topological and metric entropy zero systems, there are several papers published in different directions in the area(\cite{CL,H,M}).
+And another related concept ``scaled entropy" was introduced to distinguish Bernoullian K-automorphisms with equal entropy by Vershik in \cite{V}.
+For the study of completely integrable Hamiltonian systems, Marco [19] defined two entropy type invariants: polynomial entropy and weak polynomial entropy, which can be applied to measure polynomial scale of complexity.
+Since we have started our work on the complexity of topological and metric entropy zero systems (\cite{ADP,DHP,DP}), there are several papers published in different directions in the area (\cite{CL,H,M}).
 Clearly this is the beginning of the study of entropy zero systems with many more open questions.